safe-global/safe-core-sdk/playground/README.md

 #### Execute User Operations in parallel

-This script showcases how to execute multiple User Operations in parallel by using custom nonces
+This script showcases how to execute multiple User Operations in parallel by using custom nonces:

 ```bash
 yarn play userop-parallel-execution
 ```

-#### `api-kit` user operation interoperability
+#### Api kit interoperability

-This script shows how to create a User Operation and store it using the Safe Transaction Service.
-This process orchestrates signatures from additional owners before execution using the bundler.
+This script shows how to create a Safe Operation and store it using the Safe Transaction Service.
+This process orchestrates signatures from additional owners before bundle the User Operation and send it to provider bundler services:

 ```bash
 yarn play userop-api-kit-interoperability